ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/beginners-guide.md

 ### ITS Cybersecurity

-ITS cybersecurity ensures the integrity, confidentiality, and availability of data exchanged across an ITS system of systems.
+ITS cybersecurity ensures the integrity, confidentiality, and availability of data exchanged across an ITS system.
 It protects against cyber threats that could disrupt traffic management, compromise vehicle behavior, or manipulate digital traffic controls.
 This includes securing communication between vehicles and infrastructure, ensuring that only trusted devices participate in ITS applications, and protecting sensitive data from misuse or exposure.
 In the context of V2X, although confidentiality is not always required, data integrity and availability remain critical requirements at all times.
 This is due to the latency-sensitive nature of V2X messages such as Basic Safety Messages (BSMs), where encryption processing and messaging overhead may reduce the ability to receive information in a timely manner.

 <img src="Images\vehicle_v2x.jpg" alt="vehicle_v2x" style="zoom:67%;" />